Chart Color Schemes

 Gordon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Twenty-eight projects have been identified by AreaSearch as potentially impacting the area.
+AreaSearch has identified a total of 28 projects that are likely to impact the area, with changes to local infrastructure, major projects, and planning initiatives influencing performance significantly.
 Key projects include Pymble Grand, Coachwood Residences, 4-10 Bridge Street Mixed Use Development, and The Marian - 20, 22A & 22 Marian Street TOD Site.
-Below is a list detailing those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.